FamilySearch/GEDCOM-registries/tips.md

 such as `_SUB` being allowed under `CREA`.`DATE` but not under `CHAN`.`DATE`, then they are actually creating a [subtype of a standard type](#subtype-of-a-standard-type) instead.

+If multiple GEDCOM versions are supported, such that there exist multiple `std:OLD` URIs, with later ones subsuming earlier ones, it is recommended that the earliest such URI be referenced in the YAML file for `ext:SUB`.
+If the extension has been tested with multiple versions, then it is encouraged to explicitly reference URIs from each version.

 #### `_NEW`.`OLD`

 The YAML file for `ext:NEW`'s `substructures` field should include `std:OLD`.